omerchiers/SpectroscopicUnits.jl/README.md

 ## Supported units
 For now, the following units are supported: Hz, radHz, eV (and most energy units), and all length units.
 Everything can be converted into everything.

-To make writing units slightly easier, we created aliases for the most common units:
+To make writing units slightly easier, we created aliases for the most common ones:

 ```julia
 const Hz = u"s^-1"